 I have been a freelancer for the past 20+ years, in Graphic Design, Publishing, Illustration, Advertising Design, Fine Arts, and Mural work.

-I used to call my design business May Art, because my grandpa and grandma Kaufman were people from the continent that celebrates May Day.
+I used to call my design business May Art because my grandpa and grandma Kaufman were people from a continent that celebrates May Day.
 My grandparents had a beautiful rose garden, that smelt and looked so gorgeous, (I have never seen a rose garden like theirs since), this made May Day one of my favorite days with them.
 On May 1st, they would cut their roses, put them in nice baskets, then place them on their doorstep and ask me to go see what May Day gift was left for me there.
 I would then sit at their kitchen table after finding my basket and adore the beauty and fragrance of the roses.
-So, I wanted my grandparents to be part of my business in spirit and have their memories in me while at work every day.
+So, I wanted my grandparents to be part of my business in spirit and have their memories with me while at work every day.

 Grandpa G. W. Willfong is mentioned here in the history of Maui.